nojhan/clutchlog/README.md

 - **Classical log levels**: each message has a given detail level and it is displayed if you ask for a at least the same one.
-- **Call stack depth**: you can ask to display messages within functions which are called up to a given stack depth.
+- **Call stack depth**: you can ask to display messages within functions that are called up to a given stack depth.
 - **Source code location**: you can ask to display messages called from given files, functions and line number, all based on regular expressions.